YashD5291/ResumeTracker/README.md

 - Only stores data locally on your computer (using Chrome's storage API)
 - Does not send your data to any external servers
 - Only activates on pages where you upload resume files
-- Requires minimal permissions (storage and active tab access)
+- Requires minimal permissions (storage, active tab, and downloads)

 ## Troubleshooting

 If the extension doesn't detect your resume upload:
 - Make sure you're using a file input field to upload your resume
-- The extension looks for input fields with names/IDs containing "resume" or "cv"
 - Some websites with heavily customized file upload widgets may not be compatible
+- The extension has special handling for popular job sites like Dice.com

 ## License